biotorrents/gazelle/README.md

 #### Modern password hashing

-We use new PHP password hashing features that automatically rehash your password when a better hashing algorithm is made available and employ prehashing to allow you to use a secure password of any length.
+We use modern PHP password hashing features that automatically rehash your password when a better hashing algorithm is made available and employ prehashing to allow you to use a secure password of any length.
 Original gazelle would effectively truncate your password after around 72 characters (if the tracker even allowed you to use a password that long).
 This codebase does not have the same problem, and allows passwords of virtually unlimited length (over 30,000 characters by default) that remain useful after a few tens of characters.

 ## Minor Changes